Remember this guy?

 That’s why it’s vitally important to pick the right grant for your organization.

-So when the Bureau of Reclamation asks you – and they will – to submit your calcium analysis, you won’t have anything to send.
 And while they may think the curriculum you developed with their million dollars seems highly effective, they’ll ask you to send their money back.

 First, Some Basics